Luzardo99/p2DanielLuzardo/README.md

 -	Tire pressure

-User interactable functions
+Common Mistakes
--	Display
+-	Unsure of where fuel is truly at
--	Turn Signals
+-	Unsure of true speed
--	Cruise Control
+-	Certain symbols are hidden and not easy to see

 <img src="https://github.com/Luzardo99/p2DanielLuzardo/blob/main/Dash.gif" width="600">